Will Smith: Public image and legacy

 Smith has often been noted for achieving groundbreaking success throughout his musical career, and with his work as an actor in television and film.
-He has been cited as one of the "greatest actors" of his generation by several publications.
 Forbes referred to him as the "biggest movie star of the post-9/11 era".
 His transition from music to acting has influenced multiple rappers to also become actors, with him being cited as a pioneer for the rappers crossing over into acting by Complex.
 In 2006, Time named him one of the 100 most influential people in the world; in 2008, Esquire named him one of the 75 most influential people of the 21st century.

-2022 Chris Rock incident

-Smith faced public backlash for slapping and shouting at Oscar presenter Chris Rock during the 2022 annual Academy Awards ceremony, after Rock made an unscripted joke referencing Smith's wife, Jada Pinkett Smith.
-He then shouted at Rock twice to "keep [his] wife’s name out of [Rock's] fucking mouth!".
-Smith subsequently resigned from the Academy and was banned from attending Academy functions, including the Oscars, for ten years.
-The violent outburst damaged Smith's reputation as a likable leading man and family star, with audiences viewing him negatively, and many in the industry questioning his ability to recover.

-Musical artistry and impact
+Smith's roles as Agent J in Men in Black 3, Richard Williams in King Richard, and Daryl Ward in Bright are among the highest-paid film roles of all time, with him reportedly earning $100 million for Men in Black 3.
+Smith's film Bright (2017), broke the record at the time for the most-viewed Netflix film ever for its first week, His action thriller drama Emancipation (2022) was sold to Apple Studios for $120 million in June 2020, which made it the largest film festival acquisition deal in film history.

-His work as a member of DJ Jazzy Jeff & the Fresh Prince made them the first rap act to win a Grammy Award, as well as the first to win an MTV Video Music Award for Best Rap Video, when the song "Parents Just Don't Understand" won in the inaugural rap categories at both award show ceremonies.q XXL has referred to him as "one of the most important rappers of all time".
+His work as a member of DJ Jazzy Jeff & the Fresh Prince made them the first rap act to win a Grammy Award, and the first to win an MTV Video Music Award for Best Rap Video, when the song "Parents Just Don't Understand" won in the inaugural rap categories at both award show ceremonies.
+XXL has referred to him as "one of the most important rappers of all time".
 As of 2013, his debut solo album Big Willie Style (1997) is among the best-selling rap albums of all time.
+Smith launched his acting career by starring in the NBC sitcom The Fresh Prince of Bel-Air; the show's success is considered to be a watershed moment for Hip-Hop and Black television, with some publications referring to it as one of the "Greatest Sitcoms of All Time".
+Professor Andrew Horton said, "Smith's genre of comedy, popularized on the sitcom Fresh Prince of Bel-Air translated well into commercial box-office appeal".
+Author Willie Tolliver noted, "What The Fresh Prince did accomplish was to put Smith and his character Will into an environment of affluence and possibility, thus changing the terms of his own Black identity.".